ist-dsi/jquery-ui-slider-captcha/README.md

 ## Usage

 This plugin requires jQuery, jQuery UI, jQuery UI Touch Punch Improved.
 We suggest that this resources should be include at the end of head tag.
 The plugin css should be loaded in the same way.
-Note that some of listed resources have dependecies and should be loaded in the right position.
+Note that some of listed resources have dependecies and should be loaded in the correct position.

 ```html
 <link rel="stylesheet" href="/path/to/slider-captcha.css" media="screen">